microsoft/vstest-docs/docs/report.md

 ```
 /logger:trx [;LogFileName=<Defaults to unique file name>]

 Where "LogFileName" can be absolute or relative path.
-If path is relative, it will be relative to "TestResults" directory, which will get created in current working directory.
+If path is relative, it will be relative to "TestResults" directory, created under current working directory.
 ```

 #### Examples